Postural orthostatic tachycardia syndrome: Causes

+Mechanisms

+The three main subtypes of POTS can overlap.
-The pathophysiology of POTS is not attributable to a single cause or unified hypothesis—it is the result of multiple interacting mechanisms, each contributing to the overall clinical presentation; the mechanisms may include autonomic dysfunction, hypovolemia, deconditioning, hyperadrenergic states, etc.

-The symptoms of POTS can be caused by several distinct pathophysiological mechanisms.
-These mechanisms are poorly understood, and can overlap, with many patients showing features of multiple POTS types.
+The pathophysiology of POTS is not attributable to a single cause or unified hypothesis—it is the result of multiple interacting mechanisms, each contributing to the overall clinical presentation; the mechanisms may include autonomic dysfunction, hypovolemia, deconditioning, hyperadrenergic states, etc. These mechanisms are poorly understood, and can overlap, with many patients showing features of multiple POTS types.

+Hypovolemic POTS

 Many people with POTS exhibit low blood volume (hypovolemia), which can decrease the rate of blood flow to the heart.
 To compensate for low blood volume, the heart increases its cardiac output by beating faster (reflex tachycardia), leading to the symptoms of presyncope.

+Hyperadrenergic POTS

 In the 30% to 60% of cases classified as hyperadrenergic POTS, norepinephrine levels are elevated on standing, often due to hypovolemia or partial autonomic neuropathy.
 A smaller minority of people with POTS have (typically very high) standing norepinephrine levels that are elevated even in the absence of hypovolemia and autonomic neuropathy; this is classified as central hyperadrenergic POTS.
 The high norepinephrine levels contribute to symptoms of tachycardia.

+Neuropathic POTS

 Another subtype, neuropathic POTS, is associated with denervation of sympathetic nerves in the lower limbs.
-In this subtype, it is thought that impaired constriction of the blood vessels causes blood to pool in the veins of the lower limbs.
+In this subtype, impaired constriction of the blood vessels causes blood to pool in the veins of the lower limbs.
 Heart rate increases to compensate for this blood pooling.

 A subset of POTS patients have markedly reduced myocardial MIBG reuptake via MIBG myocardial scintigraphy, interpreted to be a potential manifestation of autonomic cardiac neuropathy, although reduced expression of the norepinephrine transporter may also result in impaired MIBG reuptake and has been implicated in POTS.

-In up to 50% of cases, symptom onset followed a viral illness.
-It may also be linked to physical trauma, concussion, pregnancy, surgery, menarche, or psychosocial stress.
-It is believed that these events could act as a trigger for an autoimmune response that result in POTS.
-It has been shown to emerge in previously healthy patients after COVID-19, or after COVID-19 vaccination.
-A 2023 review found that the chances of being diagnosed with POTS within 90 days after mRNA vaccination were 1.33 times higher compared to 90 days before vaccination.
-Still, the results are inconclusive due to a small sample size; only 12 cases of newly diagnosed POTS after mRNA vaccination were reported, all these 12 patients having autoimmune antibodies.
-However, the risk of POTS-related diagnoses was 5.35 times higher after getting infected with SARS-CoV-2 compared to after mRNA vaccination.
-Possible mechanisms for COVID-induced POTS are hypovolemia, autoimmunity/inflammation from antibody production against autonomic nerve fibers, and direct toxic effects of COVID-19, or secondary sympathetic nervous system stimulation.